-If the person is experiencing other symptoms, isn't recommended to take a COVID-19 test (most people) or tests negative for COVID-19: Staff, children, or other persons can attend school if their symptoms are consistent with a previously diagnosed health condition (e.g., seasonal allergies) or symptoms have improved enough to where they feel well enough to return to regular activities and their fever has resolved without the use of fever-reducing medication (e.g., ibuprofen, acetaminophen).
-Information specific to COVID-19 is available from BCCDC.
-What To Do When Sick at School/Work: School administrators should also establish procedures for students and staff who become sick while at school/work.
-See Appendix C: Managing Staff and Students who Develop Symptoms of COVID- 19 or Other Communicable Diseases While at School/Work Non-medical masks are provided to anyone who becomes sick during the day and for those who are assisting them.
-Make arrangements for the student/staff to go home as soon as possible (e.g., contact student's parent/caregiver for pick-up).
-Some students or staff may not be able to be picked up immediately.
-As such, schools should have a space available where the student or staff can wait comfortably and are separated from others Younger children must be supervised when separated.
-Supervising staff can wear a non-medical mask, and should avoid touching bodily fluids as much as possible and practice diligent hand hygiene.
-Staff responsible for facility cleaning should clean and disinfect the surfaces/equipment which the person's bodily fluids may have been in contact with while they were ill (e.g., their desk in a classroom, the bathroom stall they used, etc.) prior to the surfaces/equipment being used by others.
-Cleaning/disinfecting the entire room the person was in (a "terminal" clean) is not required in these circumstances.
-Request that the individual stay home until symptoms have improved and they feel well enough to participate in all school-related activities.
-Sign-In/Out of Schools • Only visitors on school/district business are permitted at schools and sites.
-Schools All visitors must sign-in at the School Office upon arrival at the site.
+Ongoing and Daily Communicable Disease Prevention Measures Illness Practices Staff, students, visitors and contractors should not come to work/school if they are sick and/or h fever and are not well enough to participate fully in routine activities.
+Parents/caregivers and students can utilize the Vancouver Coastal Health document "When should I my sick child home from school" See Appendix B When to Keep Sick Kids Home From School.
+Staff, students, or other persons can attend school if their symptoms are consistent with a previously diagnosed health condition (e.g., seasonal allergies) or symptoms have improved enough to where they feel well enough to return to regular activities and their fever has resolved without the use of fever-reducing medication (e.g., ibuprofen, acetaminophen).
+Information specific to COVID-19 is available from BCCDC .
+Schools do not need to monitor students or staff for symptoms of illness but must follow Appendix C Managing Staff and Students who Develop Symptoms of COVID- 19 or Other Communicable Diseases While at School/Work .
+Sign-In/Out of Schools Only visitors on school/district business are permitted at schools and sites.
+All visitors must sign-in at the School Office upon arrival at the site.
 Drop in visitors are welcome however, appointments are requested and appreciated.
 Schools do not need to keep contact information (e.g. telephone numbers) of visitors for communicable disease prevention purposes.
 Hand Hygiene Rigorous hand washing with plain soap and water or using hand sanitizer is the most effective way to reduce the spread of illness (antibacterial soap is not needed).
 If hands are soiled, hand washing is superior to hand sanitizing.
 Hand washing with soap under running water for 20 seconds is reinforced with staff and by staff with students.
 Hand washing stations and/or hand sanitizer have been supplied to classrooms, offices, break areas, and certain common areas as determined by the school administrator with recommendations from the Site H&amp;S Committee.
 Staff should assist younger students with hand hygiene asneeded.
 Proper and frequent hand hygiene is essential, is encouraged and reinforced (e.g., staff reminders, posters) and must be completed at several times throughout the school or worksite.